ciromattia/kcc/README.md

 * Check our [wiki](https://github.com/ciromattia/kcc/wiki/Other-devices) for a list of tested Non-Kindle E-Readers.
 * The first image found will be set as the comic's cover.
 * All files/directories will be added to EPUB in alphabetical order.
 * Output MOBI file should be uploaded via USB.
-Other methods (e.g. via Calibre) might corrupt it.
+Other methods might corrupt it.

 ### GUI